rhill345/StartsGradle/README.md

 # STARTS (*STA*tic *R*egression *T*est *S*election) Overview

 This is a gradle port of the maven STARTS tool.
-STARTS is a tool for static class-level regression test selection tool for Gradle-based Java and Android programs.
+STARTS is a tool for static class-level regression test selection, extended for Gradle-based Java and Android programs.

 ## Prerequisites